wssuomi/pirate-jam-14/gdd.md

 ## Gameplay Overview

-The game starts with a single unit.
-The goal is to build a rocket to leave the planet.
-The player needs to start gathering resources and building a base to survive.
-Eventually the native species notice the player and attack the base.
+The game starts with only a few units.
+The goal is to repair the spacecraft to leave the planet.
+The player needs to start gathering resources and building a base in order to survive.
+Eventually the planet's creatures notice the player and attack the base.

 ## Theme Interpretation (It's spreading)

-The player needs to become stronger in order to survive and leave the planet.
+The player needs to become stronger to survive and leave the planet.
 However this doesn't come without a cost.
-The environment will suffer from the machines and fast spreading pollution coming out of the machines.
+The environment will suffer from the machines and fast spreading pollution coming from them.

 ## Primary Mechanics

 ### Base building

-Different machines can be built to grow the base.
+Different machines can be built to grow the base and progress in the game.

 ### Enemies

-Enemies will attack different parts of the base to stop the pollution.
+Enemies will attack units and different parts of the base to stop the pollution.

 ### Resources